alphagov/notifications-admin/docs/index.md

 # API documentation

-<a name="about_doc"></a>
-## About this document

-This document is for central government developers, technical architects, and service managers who want to use the GOV.UK Notify platform to send notifications to users of their digital service.
+This document is for central government developers and technical architects who want to use the GOV.UK Notify platform to send notifications to users of their digital service.

 <a name="about_Notify"></a>
 ## About GOV.UK Notify